 Official Languages: Spanish, Aymará, Quechua (Aymará and Quechua were adopted as official languages in 1977).

-President: Juan Evo MORALES Ayma (Movement to Socialism); elected December 18, 2005, and inaugurated January 22, 2006, for a five-year term, succeeding Acting President Eduardo RODRÍGUEZ Veltsé (nonparty); reelected December 6, 2009, in early elections ...
+President: Juan Evo MORALES Ayma (Movement to Socialism); elected December 18, 2005, and inaugurated January 22, 2006, for a five-year term, succeeding Interim President Eduardo RODRÍGUEZ Veltsé (Nonparty); reelected December 6, 2009, in early elections after a constitutional ...